PDBe-KB/pdbe-pisa-json/README.md

 # PISA interaction interface and assembly JSON specifications

 PISA (Protein Interfaces, surfaces and assemblies) is a software that can analyse macromolecular interaction interfaces of proteins and nucleic acids and identify probable quaternary structures and assemblies.

-PISA can perfom the following tasks:
+PISA perfoms the following tasks:

 1. Analyse macromolecular interaction interfaces
 2. Identify probable assemblies